Clovers - Miss carroll

 Class learning will be:

-There will also be some personal spellings which may include words such as which, with, their, they’re, exciting and maybe.
+There will also be some personal spellings which may include words such as because and different and the homophones: their, there, they’re, your, you’re, with, which, witch, our and are.

 Maths: